flectech/TawkToJiraSync/README.md

 # TawkToJiraSync
-Azure Function that will create a ticket in Jira when a ticket is created in Tawk.to
+Azure Function that will create a ticket in JIRA when a ticket is created in Tawk.to, and attach that JIRA reference to the Tawk.to ticket.

+Optionally, it can also update the Tawk.to ticket when the JIRA ticket is updated or commented on.

+It runs as an Azure Function, a serverless environment from Microsoft Azure.
+You don't need to write any code, only create accounts and configure things.

+However, some experience with Azure / serverless python / JIRA will certainly help you with setting things up to run on Azure!

+## How it works
 This needs to be registered as a Webhook in your Tawk.to configuration, so that it gets notified when a ticket is created there.
 It then uses the JIRA REST API to create a matching ticket in JIRA.
 Finally, it sends an email back to Tawk.to, to update the ticket there with details of the JIRA version.

+If you want, it can also be regsitered as a JIRA webhook, and then emails Tawk.to to update the ticket there when JIRA is updated.

 This should probably work for an on-premise JIRA instance too, but is more typically for JIRA Cloud use.

+The code for this runs on Azure Functions, a serverless code hosting environment on Microsoft Azure.
+You will need to have an Azure account, though a free 1 year trial ought to be more than enough!

 ## Getting started
 If you are new to deploying Python-based Functions on Azure, you may well